Univ-Wyo-Education/S20-2150/McRun/issues.md

 	1. xyzzy5010_004: - Line from RESULT "Is Zero" to MUX is not created/turned on when ALU operation indicates compare.
 	1. xyzzy5010_001: - On "memory_Read" - falied to light (and add arrow to) the line form Memory to MDR.
 End of Fetch Cycle Read.
 	1. xyzzy5044_001: - Seems like JumpI is wrong.
+	1. Setup - form
+		- xyzzy7000_007: + Add a "run-test" (under setup) button that connects to all the tests - and allows re-run from UI.
+		- Setup screen
+			- Take the tests and put a check-mark and a button for each one.
+(Check mark turns on single step)
+			- Delay for "run" in run loop.
+	1. Run -
+			- The "run" loop - with background runner and delay ( 100ms for each tick? )  Settable in Config.